keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

      to create the basic KeptnApp resource.
      You can then manually modify that resource as needed but easily create the basic structure.

+1. Set up Keptn Metrics and Observability.
+   - Configure your data sources as `KeptnMetricProviders`.
-1. Install and configure OpenTelemetry.
+   - Install and configure OpenTelemetry.
-1. Install and configure the data providers you want to use.
+   - Install and configure the data providers you want to use.
      Prometheus, Dynatrace, and Datadog are currently supported.
-   KLT can access multiple data providers and multiple copies of each data provider.
+     KLT can access multiple data providers
+     and multiple copies of each data provider.
-1. Populate a KeptnMetricsProvider for each copy of each data provider you are using.
+   - Populate a KeptnMetricsProvider for each copy of each data provider you are using.
-1. Other steps
+   - Run some deployments and use the metrics and observability features to monitor the process
+1. Set up CI/CD tasks
 1. Convert "simple" quality gates into KeptnMetric and KeptnEvaluation resources.
    TODO: Yeah, this will be a big section!